LioQing/webgpu-workshop-2025/README.md

-# WebGPU Summer Workshop: Synthetic Animation & Simulation in the Browser
+# WebGPU Workshop: Synthetic Animation & Simulation in the Browser

-This repository holds the code and resources for the WebGPU Summer Workshop, focusing on creating synthetic animations in the browser using WebGPU.
+This repository holds the code and resources for the WebGPU Workshop, focusing on creating synthetic animations in the browser using WebGPU.

 This README provides all the materials for the workshop.